IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 </igx-date-range-picker>
 ```

-When having two separate inputs, it is possible to set model and `required` on each individual input.
+When using two separate inputs, it is possible to set the model and required properties on each input.
 This is shown in the example below.
 Note that validation is specific for each individual input.

 ```html
 <igx-date-range>